What is an invisible disability?

 These can come from a wide range of conditions like Fibromyalgia, Crohn’s disease, Multiple Sclerosis (M.S.), Autism, Anxiety, Myalgic Encephalomyelitis (M.E. also known as Chronic Fatigue Syndrome), Lupus, and many more…

-93% of people with disabilities don’t use a wheelchair
+93% of disabled people don’t use a wheelchair

 The spoon theory